oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

-# Query and Visualize the Graph
+# Query and visualize the graph

 ## Introduction